namdeoankush/kafka-with-kafbatUI/Handson- Track 1.md

 ```

 **Creating a Console Producer**
 Start a console producer to send messages to the `data` topic.
-Type your messages and press enter to send them.
+Type your messages and press Enter to send them.

 ```bash
 docker-compose exec broker kafka-console-producer --bootstrap-server broker:9092 --topic data